 In 2016, the company struck a five-year exclusive worldwide distribution agreement with Carestream Health Inc (formerly Kodak Medical Imaging).
 Carestream sold the Nano units under the name of Carestream DRX Revolution.
 In late 2020, this compact was "modified" to allow Micro-X to sell directly or via other agents.

 In March 2022, the company struck a non-exclusive US distribution deal with the San Diego based MXR Imaging Inc, the country's biggest independent provider of radiology equipment.

-In April last year, Micro-X signed a collaboration and supply deal with the listed French xray equipment manufacturer DMS Imaging SA, pertaining to an "innovative" product.
+Last year, Micro-X signed a collaboration and supply deal with French x-ray equipment manufacturer DMS Imaging SA, pertaining to an "innovative" product.